scipy-lectures/scientific-python-lectures/packages/statistics/index.rst

    * `Seaborn <https://seaborn.pydata.org>`__

-   To install Python and these dependencies, we recommend that you download `Anaconda Python <https://www.anaconda.com/distribution/>`_ or `Enthought Canopy <https://store.enthought.com/>`_, or preferably use the package manager if you are under Ubuntu or other linux.
+   To install Python and these dependencies, we recommend that you download `Anaconda Python <https://www.anaconda.com/distribution/>`_ or, preferably, use the package manager if you are under Ubuntu or other linux.

 .. seealso::